ossrs/oryx/DEVELOPER.md

 > Note: Use `--verbose` to show the detail log.

-> Note: Use `--extract` to extract the platform tar file.

-> Note: Use `--debug` to enable debug mode, map current directory to platform container.
+> Note: Use `--debug-home dir` to map current directory to platform container.

 Test the uninstall script, in the docker container: